About Christopher Long

 ‘Christopher Long was exemplary … I would highly recommend Mr Long for similar work, not only for his excellent skills but also for his demonstrated commitment to the work.’

-Masataka Fujita, Head Investment Trends and Issues, UNCTAD
+Masataka Fujita, Head of Investment Trends and Issues, UNCTAD

 ‘Ben Berger has asked me to pass on his thanks to you for your fabulous work on the manuscript.
 Many thanks again from me too.’